Monitoring of oil concentration in a refrigeration cycle

 There are countless refrigerants in use worldwide.
 As a globally active company, SensoTech has already implemented countless projects with partners.

-• Mainly used in refrigerations, air conditioning systems and heat pump equipment in buildings
+• Mainly used in refrigeration and air conditioning systems and in heat pumps in buildings

 • Used in automotive air conditioning systems

-• is not allowed to be used in new cars within the EU, therefore often used outside of Europe
+• Banned in new cars within the EU, so often used outside the EU

-FAQ on the concentration determination of the refrigerant oil
+FAQ on determining the concentration of refrigerant oil

-If there are any questions regarding the measurement of oil concentration in the refrigerant circuit or the measuring system LiquiSonic® OCR, the team of SensoTech is here to help.
+If you have any questions about measuring the oil concentration in the refrigerant circuit or the LiquiSonic® OCR measuring system, the competent SensoTech team will be happy to help.

 Frequently asked questions:

-Why is sampling to determine the concentration of the refrigerant-oil mixture problematic?
+• Why is taking a sample to determine the concentration of the refrigerant-oil mixture problematic?

-Taking a sample to determine the concentration is inaccurate and laborious because it interferes with the closed system.
-Generally, refrigerants evaporate as soon as they come into contact with air.
-Samples amount to approximately one liter.
+Taking a sample to determine the concentration is inaccurate and cumbersome, as it interferes with the closed system.
+In general, refrigerants volatilize as soon as they come into contact with air.
+The samples amount to approx. one liter.
 The analysis is carried out in the laboratory.
-The concentration of oil in refrigerant is only available after a considerable period of time and is, moreover, only a snapshot.
-The missing sample quantity ensures that the determined measured value does not reflect the current concentration.
-The system must first settle in again.
+The concentration of oil in refrigerant to be determined is only available after some time and is only a snapshot.
+The missing sample quantity ensures that the measured value does not reflect the current concentration.
+The system first has to settle again.
 Real-time inline monitoring is therefore preferable to sampling.

-What is the purpose of oil in a refrigeration system?
+• What is the purpose of the oil in a refrigeration system?

-The oil in the refrigeration system lubricates the compressor and ensures that it works smoothly and does not suffer any damage.
-Care must be taken to ensure the perfect mixing ratio of oil and refrigerant.
+The oil in the refrigeration system lubricates the compressor and ensures that it functions smoothly and does not suffer any damage.
+Attention must be paid to the perfect mixing ratio of oil and refrigerant.
 The rule here is: as little oil as possible, but as much as necessary.
-Too much oil can reduce the cooling capacity.
+Too much oil can reduce the cooling capacity, among other things.

 If there is too much oil in the AC system, the cooling capacity is reduced.
-This reduction causes the AC system to function only conditionally, i.e. more time is required until the desired cooling is achieved or even the desired temperature cannot be reached.
+This reduction means that the AC system only works to a limited extent, meaning that more time is required for the desired cooling or the desired temperature cannot be reached.

-What kind of oil is used in the refrigerant?
+• What type of oil is used in the refrigerant?

-There are a variety of combinations of oil and refrigerant used in different compressors.
-The exact type of oil depends entirely on the compressor manufacturer, as the respective compressors are only suitable for certain oils.
+There are a large number of combinations of oil and refrigerant that are used in a wide variety of compressors.
+The exact type of oil used depends entirely on the compressor manufacturer, as the respective compressors are only suitable for certain oils.

-Can the refrigerant in the air conditioning system be exchanged for another?
+• Can the refrigerant in the air conditioning system be replaced with a different one?

-While measurements can be made in any known refrigerant, not every refrigerant can be used in every air conditioner.
-If a refrigerant other than the previous one is used, it may attack and damage the compressor seals.
+While the measurements can be carried out in any known refrigerant, not every refrigerant can be used in every air conditioning system.
+If a refrigerant other than the previous one is used, it can attack and damage the compressor seals.